Octo8080X/river/README.md

 - Maximum of 10 functions per River pipeline (due to TypeScript tuple length limitations)
 - All functions must return `Result<T, E>` or `Promise<Result<T, E>>` to maintain type safety
+- Functions should be wrapped with `define` for optimal type safety and clarity
 - Recovery functions receive the first error encountered and cannot inspect subsequent errors in the flow
 - Runtime exceptions are automatically converted to `SYSTEM_ERROR` type with error capture information